Title Now Podcast

 Published: 07/14/2023

-Listen In: Apple Podcasts or Google Podcasts
+Listen In: Apple Podcasts or YouTube Podcasts

 Join Melissa Murphy, Fund General Counsel, and Chris Morton from the American Land Title Association for a discussion on the current “lay of the land” regarding the use of alternative title products by the GSEs.